garimasharma4/AzureML-Project2/starter_files/README.md

 6. Consume model endpoints
 7. Create and publish a pipeline

+### Step 1.
+Authentication

+Because I used the virtual machines provided in the lab, authentication was already take care off and thus I was not required to do this step.

-### Create and run the automated machine learning experiment
+### Step 2.
+Create and run the automated machine learning experiment

 The very first step performed is to go to Automate ML 'author' section and create an autoML experiment.
 For the we have to select a dataset.
 Here the bank marketing dataset is selected.
       ![alt text](https://github.com/garimasharma4/AzureML-Project2/blob/master/starter_files/screenshots/01%20-%20AutoML%20-%20select%20dataset.JPG?raw=false)